PeterLemon/RaspberryPi/README.md

 http://forum.gbadev.org<br />
 <br />
 Howto Compile:<br />
-All the code compiles into a single binary (kernel.img) file.<br />
+All the code compiles into a single binary (kernel.img for Raspberry Pi or kernel7.img for Raspberry Pi 2) file.<br />
-Using FASMARM open up kernel.asm and click the Run/Compile button.<br />
+Using FASMARM open up kernel.asm for Raspberry Pi or kernel7.asm for Raspberry Pi 2 & click the Run/Compile button.<br />
 <br />
 Howto Run:<br />
 I only test with the latest bleeding edge firmware:<br />